elba-security/elba-security/docs/architecture.md

 ### `/api`

-This folder contains API endpoints.
-In each leaf folder a route are declared with its service.
 This directory houses the API endpoints.
 Each folder containing a file named `route.ts` represents an accessible route.
 Usually a `service.ts` is associated with the route file.

 ### `route.ts`